hpc/charliecloud/doc/ch-image_desc.rst

 :code:`FROM`
 ~~~~~~~~~~~~
-:code:`--arg` option in the :code:`FROM` command has the same functionality
-as :code:`ARG`.

-Note :code:`--arg` can be used multiple times in a single :code:`FROM` line.
+The :code:`FROM` instruction accepts option :code:`--arg=NAME=VALUE`, which
+serves the same purpose as the :code:`ARG` instruction.
+It can be repeated.

 :code:`COPY`
 ~~~~~~~~~~~~